-The Company has been consistently investing in infrastructure development petroleum projects to make available products to the customers at the least cost.
+The Company has been consistently investing infrastructure development projects to make petroleum products available to the customers at the least cost.
 The projects are financed through an optimum mix of internal accruals and borrowings from domestic as well as international markets as and when required.
 During the year, the Company spent over ₹29,000 crore on capital projects.